 1. Bharatpur Beach – The Star of the Show

 Let’s begin with the most famous beach in these islands: Bharatpur Beach.
-Adjacent to the jetty, this is the heart and soul of Neil Island.
-Its shallow, calm waters with a long sandy stretch are best for families with kids and beginner swimmers.
+Adjacent to the jetty, this is the heart and soul of Neil Island and a highlight in many best places to visit in Neil Island travel itineraries.

 What really makes Bharatpur Beach stand out is the stunning underwater life.
-Snorkelling here is a must.
+Snorkeling here is a must.
 For the faint-hearted, glass-bottom boats are there for you to watch vibrant coral gardens down below.
 Definitely a rewarding Neil Island sight for nature lovers.

 2. Laxmanpur Beach – Sunset at Its Finest

 Just a 10-minute journey away from Bharatpur lies the dreamy Laxmanpur Beach, celebrated for its incredible sunset views and we’re talking about the kind of splendid moments that even a postcard can’t capture.
-The shore has natural rock formations, shells, and pieces of coral-the ideal mix for a relaxed walk or some beach photography.
+This beach often appears in lists of 3 Andaman beaches that should be in every Andaman Nicobar tourist package.

 3. Natural Rock Bridge – Nature’s Artwork